katholt/srst2/README.md

 ```

 The output file, `Clostridium_VF_clustered.fasta`, should now be ready to use with srst2 (`--gene_db Clostridium_VF_clustered.fasta`).

+## Preformatted databases for specialist typing with SRST2

 ### Using the EcOH database for serotyping E. coli with SRST2